- New mandatory public health measures in effect April 6.

 Industry panels will meet biannually and will report key findings to the associate minister.

-Future panels will launch in the following sectors: Small business, manufacturing, forestry, agriculture, agri-food, bio-industrial, non-profit and construction.
+Three industry panels have been launched.
+Future panels will launch in the following sectors: manufacturing, forestry, agriculture, agri-food, bio-industrial, non-profit and construction.

 - Dave Kaiser, president and CEO, Alberta Hotel and Lodging Association